front-seat/voter-data-tools/README.md

 - Michigan
 - Wisconsin

 Checking registration is accomplished by interacting directly with Secretary of State websites.

-Eventually, we'll support any state that has a website for checking registration status.
+A survey of all SOS websites, including required data and obstacles to our approach (like CAPTCHAs), can be found [in the Google spreadsheet we maintain](https://docs.google.com/spreadsheets/d/1tKDhmv0LFo-gAGcUODa7qdNVBWDP5mmyyMvjRe4Tgwo/).
+Feedback is most welcome.

 ### Check registration of a single voter